-SPECTRUM unit Notes LIDO elements path Technical attribute The name of a technical attribute possessed by an item which can be described and quantified, e.g. magnetic tape type, record speed. lido:descriptiveMetadata xml:lang="[code]"> Technical attribute measurement The measurement of a named Technical attribute, e.g. 78.
-[Technical attribute measurement unit] Technical attribute measurement unit The unit of measurement used when measuring a Technical attribute, e.g. rpm
+SPECTRUM unit Notes LIDO elements path Technical attribute The name of a technical attribute possessed by an item which can be described and quantified, e.g. magnetic tape type, record speed.
+[Technical attribute value][Technical attribute measurement unit] Technical attribute measurement The measurement of a named Technical attribute, e.g. 78.
+Technical attribute measurement unit The unit of measurement used when measuring a Technical attribute, e.g. rpm

-Repeat the ido:measurementsSet> element and its triple sub-elements for multiple dimensions and technical attributes for the item (as a whole)
+Repeat the do:measurementsSet> element and its triple sub-elements for multiple dimensions and technical attributes for the item (as a whole)